-Next list all your monthly debt payments from your Financial Inventory worksheet.
+Next, list all your monthly debt payments from your Financial Inventory worksheet.

-NECESSITIES – mortgage/rent, electric, gas, water, food, transportation, insurance, etc.
+Necessities: Mortgage or rent, electric, gas, water, food, transportation, insurance, etc.

-DEBTS – you already have these from your worksheet, list the minimum payments here
+Debts: You already have these from your worksheet; list the minimum payments here.

-EXTRA EXPENSES – now you can list all the extras, anything else that you have to (or would like to purchase)
+Extra Expenses: Now you can list all the extras, anything else that you have to (or would like to purchase)

-Add up all your expenses except for the extras and subtract that from your total monthly income.
+Total all your expenses except for the extras and subtract that from your total monthly income.